-The Company has a cash-settled deferred share unit plan (the "DSU Plan").
+The Company has a cash-settled deferred share unit plan.
 At the beginning of each year, the Board will determine which board members or employees will be eligible to participate in the DSU Plan and the dollar amount that can be contributed to the DSU Plan.